Jutland

-Jutland (/ˈdʒʌtlənd/) historically known as the Cimbrian Peninsula, is a peninsula in Northern Europe that forms the continental portion of Denmark and part of northern Germany (Schleswig-Holstein).
+Jutland (/ˈdʒʌtlənd/) is a peninsula in Northern Europe that forms the continental portion of Denmark and part of northern Germany (Schleswig-Holstein).
 It stretches from the Grenen spit in the north to the confluence of the Elbe and the Sude in the southeast.
 The historic southern border river of Jutland as a cultural-geographical region, which historically also included Southern Schleswig, is the Eider.
 The peninsula, on the other hand, also comprises areas south of the Eider: Holstein, the former duchy of Lauenburg, and most of Hamburg and Lübeck.

 Jutland's geography is flat, with comparatively steep hills in the east and a barely noticeable ridge running through the center.
 West Jutland is characterised by open lands, heaths, plains, and peat bogs, while East Jutland is more fertile with lakes and lush forests.
 The southwestern coast is characterised by the Wadden Sea, a large, unique international coastal region stretching through Denmark, Germany, and the Netherlands.
 The peninsula's longest river is the Eider, which rises close to the Baltic but flows in the direction of the North Sea due to a moraine, while the Gudenå is the longest river of Denmark.
 In order for ships not having to go around the whole peninsula to reach the Baltic, the Kiel Canal – the world's busiest artificial waterway, crossing the peninsula in the south – was constructed.

 Jutland is connected to Funen by the Old and New Little Belt Bridge, and Funen in turn is connected to Zealand and Copenhagen by the Great Belt Bridge.

 Etymology

-Jutland is known by several different names, depending on the language and era, including Jütland /de/; Ēota land /ang/, known anciently as the Cimbric Peninsula or Cimbrian Peninsula (Cimbricus Chersonesus; den Cimbriske Halvø or den Jyske Halvø; Kimbrische Halbinsel or Jütische Halbinsel).
+Jutland is known by several different names, depending on the language and era, including Jylland /da/; Jütland /de/; Ēota land /ang/, known anciently as the Cimbric Peninsula or Cimbrian Peninsula (Cimbricus Chersonesus; den Kimbriske Halvø or den Jyske Halvø; Kimbrische Halbinsel or Jütische Halbinsel).
 The names are derived from the Jutes and the Cimbri, respectively.